Monogamy-of-entanglement-inspired protocol to quantify bipartite entanglement using spin squeezing: Example Spin Systems

-To develop an intuitive understanding, we begin by examining a system composed of four qubits where qubits 1 and 2 constitute subsystem A while qubits 3 and 4 constitute subsystem B. First, we evolve the system with the Hamiltonian defined in Eq.~\eqref{H_ghz} to create entanglement between A and B. We note that the subspace spanned by $\{\ket{0000}\equiv\ket{e_0} ,\ket{1111}\equiv\ket{e_1}\}$ is invariant under $H_{AB}$ and since the initial state is taken to be $\vert \psi_0 \rangle =\vert e_0 \rangle$ we remain in this subspace throughout the evolution.
-Following the results in previous sections, the states generated under this Hamiltonian should display a monotonic relationship between the bipartite entanglement of A and B and the maximum entanglement that can be generated in A (see purple circles and red dashed line in Fig.~\ref{Nmax}).
-The density matrix at time $t$ is given by:
+To develop an intuitive understanding, we begin by examining a system composed of four qubits where qubits 1 and 2 constitute subsystem A, while qubits 3 and 4 constitute subsystem B. First, we evolve the system with the GHZ Hamiltonian $H_{AB}=H_{\text{GHZ}}$ defined in Eq.~\eqref{H_ghz} to create entanglement between A and B. We note that the subspace spanned by $\{\ket{\downarrow\downarrow \downarrow \downarrow}\equiv\ket{e_0} ,\ket{\uparrow \uparrow \uparrow \uparrow}\equiv\ket{e_1}\}$ is invariant under $H_{AB}$, and since the initial state is taken to be $\vert \psi_0 \rangle =\vert e_0 \rangle$, we remain in this subspace throughout the evolution.
+Following the results in previous sections, the states generated under this Hamiltonian should display a monotonic relationship between the bipartite entanglement of A and B and the maximum entanglement that can be generated in A (all states in the dynamics are states with $\lambda_3=\lambda_4=0$, see purple circles and red dashed line in Fig.~\ref{Nmax} in \hyperref[AppA]{Appendix A}).
+The density matrix at time $t$, in the $\{ \ket{e_0},\ket{e_1}\}$ basis, is given by: